daveredfern/daveredfern/content/index.md

 ## How my website works

-In an effort to publish as much as possible, my website contains articles on everything I find interesting from web design to management and cooking.
+In an effort to publish as much as possible, my website contains articles on everything I find interesting from web design to music and cooking.

 Some of the articles are short.
 Some are incomplete.
 I’m trying to follow the rule that if it doesn’t contain any private information—for better or worse—I should publish it.